 Almost everyone who has ever cleaned a gutter has tried to come up with a better, easier method.
 One somewhat inevitable option has been to take the leaf blower—a tool designed to blow leaves on the ground—up to blow leaves out of the gutter.
 This can be done a couple of different ways.

 Although we do not recommend it, a method sometimes used by home handymen is to blow dry debris out of gutters with a leaf blower from the roof.
 Do not use this method unless the roof is low level and low sloped!
-If you use this method, wear goggles and a dust mask, and be extremely careful when working on top of the roof—this is very dangerous!
+If you use this method, wear goggles and a dust mask, and a roofer’s harness that tethers you to the roof.
+Be extremely careful when working on top of the roof—this is very dangerous!
+If you have a handyman or other service do this work, be sure they are insured so you are not held liable if a worker is injured.

 A much better option than climbing onto the roof is to use a gutter cleaning kit that fits onto to a leaf blower.